Getting Started

 NuGet Package: NServiceBus (7.x)

-The scheduler is a lightweight/non-durable API that helps schedule tasks that need to be executed repeatedly at a specified interval.
-To benefit from NServiceBus features such as built-in retries and forwarding to the error queue, scheduled tasks should only Send or SendLocal a single message to perform the actual work.
-One example is to query the database for orders that need some action to be taken and emit individual messages for each order found.
+The NServiceBus Scheduler is a lightweight, non-durable API for scheduling tasks to execute at specified intervals.
+To leverage NServiceBus features such as built-in retries and error queue forwarding, scheduled tasks should only Send or SendLocal a single message to perform the actual work.
+For example, you might query a database for orders requiring action and emit individual messages for each order found.

 How the scheduler works

-The scheduler holds a list of tasks scheduled in a non-durable in-memory dictionary which is scoped per endpoint instance.
+The scheduler maintains a non-durable, in-memory dictionary of scheduled tasks per endpoint instance.

 Example usage